emaloney/MBToolbox/Code/README.md

 There's even more to Mockingbird Toolbox, but we want to leave you with at least a few treats to find on your own!

-Discover more in the API documentation below, and also in the freely-available [Mockingbird Toolbox source code](https://rawgit.com/emaloney/MBToolbox/master/Documentation/html/https://github.com/emaloney/MBToolbox/).
+Discover more in the API documentation below, and also in the freely-available [Mockingbird Toolbox source code](https://github.com/emaloney/MBToolbox/).

-## API Reference